vandersijp/ukri/README.md

 The objective is to automatically map projects against 13 narratives (i.e. 10 areas and 3 imperatives).

 Each narrative is syntactically structured with a header hierarchy to improve the accuracy of the mapping.
-The text is identical to the one published in www.ukri.org/reimagine-manufacturing.
+The content is identical to the one published in www.ukri.org/reimagine-manufacturing.

 Each project description consists of a **title** and the **public description** as submitted during their application.